iot-router/iot-router.github.io/README.md

 ![OS Level Virtualisation](os_level_virtualization.png)

-The here documents were primarily prepared as a binding supplement to tendering procedures.
+Although the documents presented here were primarily prepared as a binding supplement to the tendering procedures, they are also suitable for general agreement on the content of the requirements between industrial partners.

-Nevertheless, any industry participant who becomes aware of these documents will be invited to submit an own-initiative offer to its customers, or to have one of its partners submit it, with reference to the documents found here.
+All industry participants who become aware of these documents are kindly requested to contact their customers and/or partners in order to discuss the synergy potential or to participate in the further development of the convention presented here.

+Translated with www.DeepL.com/Translator
 If we got your attention, head over to [the requirement convention](https://github.com/fkroepfl/IoT-Router/blob/master/CONVENTION.md) or [the repository.](https://github.com/fkroepfl/IoT-Router)

 |                     How to get involved?                     |